potatoqualitee/aitools/README.md

 ## What is aitools?

-aitools wraps *agentic CLI tools* (AI assistants that actually read, understand, and rewrite your code), making them scriptable and repeatable through PowerShell.
-Every run starts clean, with no conversation drift, just consistent quality output.
+aitools wraps *agentic CLI tools* - AI assistants that actually read, understand, and rewrite your code - and makes them scriptable through PowerShell.
+Every run starts fresh with no conversation drift, just consistent output.

 **In 30 seconds:**